open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 * `Span` - a [readable span object](#additional-span-interfaces) for the started span.
-  Note: Since multiple SpanProcessors may be involved, and OnEnd is typically used for sending data to exporters, SpanProcessors should rather not modify spans in `OnEnd`, since the resulting behavior would be sensitive to the order of `SpanProcessors`'s `OnEnd` calls.
+  Note: Since multiple SpanProcessors may be involved, and OnEnd is typically used for sending data to exporters, SpanProcessors should rather not modify spans in `OnEnd`, even if the passed object would allow this, since the resulting behavior would be sensitive to the order of `SpanProcessors`'s `OnEnd` calls.

 **Returns:** `Void`